barbara095/Express--Note-Taker/README.md

 This application uses an Express backend to write, save and delete notes from a JSON file.
 The application has a db.json file that is used to store and retrieve notes achieved by using API routes on a server.js file.

 ## Usage
 The purpose of this app is to simplify note taking for users who need to keep track of a lot of information.
-So taking persistent notes allows users to have written information readily available.

 ## User Story
 AS A user, I WANT to be able to write and save notes